pylover/clint/CONTRIBUTING.rst

 Contributing guide
 ==================

-Thanks for your interest in contributing to cpplint.
+Thanks for your interest in contributing to clint.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.

-However cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
+However clint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
-That means Google remains the source of all major requirements and functionality of cpplint, where as this fork adds extensions to cpplint run on more environments and in more companies.
+That means Google remains the source of all major requirements and functionality of clint, where as this fork adds extensions to clint run on more environments and in more companies.
-The difference between this cpplint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.
+The difference between this clint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.

 Here are some tips to make best use of your time: